BramBoog/shootemup/README.md

 The game can be started from the project directory using the command line.

-The follwing command starts the game from a predefined initial state:
+The following command starts the game from a predefined initial state:

 ```cabal run shootemup```